California mother gets 25-to-life for pushing infant son off parking structure - NewsBreak

 O.C.
 Superior Court Judge Kimberly Menninger said Wednesday that her only options for sentencing were either probation or 25 years to life behind bars, adding that a sentence of probation for killing a baby was not a good option, the O.C.
 Register reported.

 “There is no winner here,” Menninger told Hermosillo’s family.
-“This just became a tragedy, and I’m so sorry for what you went through.”Teen brawl leads to crash, stabbing near high school
+“This just became a tragedy, and I’m so sorry for what you went through.”Florida woman gets in shootout with deputies at McDonald’s, sheriff’s office says

 On Aug.
 22, 2011, Hermosillo drove her 7-month-old son, Noe, to Children’s Hospital of Orange County in the city of Orange and parked her car on the fourth floor of its parking structure.